Mark H. Ashcraft

-Mark Henry Ashcraft (born December 8, 1949) is an American academic and the chair of the Department of Psychology at the University of Nevada Las Vegas.
+Mark Henry Ashcraft (December 8, 1949 – September 6, 2022) was an American academic and the chair of the Department of Psychology at the University of Nevada Las Vegas.
 He received his PhD in cognitive psychology from the University of Kansas in 1975.
+His research was primarily in the area of numerical cognition, including topics such as mental arithmetic and math anxiety.
 He has published multiple books and articles on cognitive psychology, including: